To become a Private Investigator/ Private Detective in Wisconsin is similar to most other places:

 About the Author

-Peter Sandru is an Instructor & Co-Founder of NDIL with over 12 years as a Professional Private Investigator.
+Peter Sandru is an Instructor & Co-Founder of NDIL with over 14 years as a Professional Private Investigator.
 Peter has spent more than a decade conducting investigations and security operations throughout the world, primarily for corporations, law firms, and government agencies.
 Peter has assisted in the creation of numerous investigative & security training programs in various capacities.
+Thru NDIL, Peter has helped many individuals in Wisconsin on their journey to becoming Private Investigators.